How to Install a Hanging Chair From the Ceiling Without Tears

 If your chair did not come with instructions:

-- Create a basic double bowline knot at the top and bottom of the rope to create two loops.
+- Create a bowline French knot or a uni knot at the top and bottom of the rope.

 - Attach one loop to the S-hook or carabiner at the eye screw.

 - Attach a carabiner to the bottom rope loop and clip it again onto the chair’s hanging ring and lock it closed.

 Now what?
 Here’s how to style your swing for optimal coziness.

 Make It a Part of Your Living Room Arrangement